slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 Lossless codecs are useful for archival, editing, ...

-Lossless = no compression artifacts at lower file size
+There are two types of lossless formats; uncompressed lossless and compressed lossless.
+Both offer no compression artifacts, but compressed lossless formats have a smaller file size.
+Below are some examples, where "(c)" is used to denote a compressed lossless format.

-* 🎥 Raw YUV, HuffYUV, FFV1, ffvhuff …
+* 🎥 Raw YUV, HuffYUV (c), FFV1 (c), …
-* 🔊 Raw PCM, FLAC, ALAC, …
+* 🔊 Raw PCM, FLAC (c), ALAC (c), …

 Also, "visually lossless" codecs exist: